Aphrontos/Complicate-Rock-Paper-Scissors/README.md

 The "up to rotation" part will be explained later.

+Throughtout the guide, SW Labeled Adjacency Matrices (SWLAMs) will be used.
+Why?
+Because explaining how the variants work will be so much easier.

-SW chart of Normal rock-paper-scissors:
+The SWLAM of the traditional rock-paper-scissors:

 X            | Rock | Paper | Scissors
 ------------ | ---- | ----- | --------